ditiroletsoalo/ditiroletsoalo/README.md

-- 👋 Hi, I’m @ditiroletsoalo
-- 👀 I’m interested in ...
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...

 ### Sigma algebra
 $\pmb {Definition}$ Let $\Omega$ be a (non-empty) set.
 A collection $A\subseteq 2 ^\Omega$ of subsets of Ω is called an